Younousse Sèye: Art

 Her position as a successful female artist in the Dakar art world in this period was unique, and she has been described as Senegal's first woman painter.
 Early in her career, she was often the only woman included in major exhibitions.

+Sèye also sometimes wrote poetry, which she included in her art exhibitions.

 Acting

 Sèye is also an actress, although she received no formal training in acting.
 She began acting in films as a young woman, going on to play several strong female roles.

 She is best known for her appearances in several films by the Senegalese director Ousmane Sembène.
 She debuted in Mandabi, his first Wolof-language film, in 1968.
 She then portrayed Aram in Xala in 1974, with the film receiving significant international recognition.

 Decades later, in 2000, she collaborated again with Sembène, playing the lead role in Faat Kiné under the stage name Venus Seye.